Foods to Eat and Avoid- HealthifyMe

 Your blood sugar levels rise when you consume sugary meals, especially refined or processed.
 Therefore, those with gestational diabetes should avoid foods with added sugar.

-See also The #1 Best Snack for Weight Loss
+See also The 10 Best Full-Fat Foods for Weight Loss

 Avoid sugary foods such as: